 And Kay said, “I think you can be a feminist and still have injectables with the caveat that any treatments should not be to try and gain advantage over others based on appearance.
 If women judge each other on how they look, they shouldn’t complain when men do the same.”

 I find external beauty to feel like an armour - a shiny forcefield that allows me to be my best self in confidence.

-What’s the argument for feminists not to have Botox?
+What’s the argument for feminists not to have anti-wrinkle treatments?

 Here’s the thing.
 I’m almost 37.
 At this stage in my life, I’m just trying to look the best I can with the features I have.
 I don’t want to be anyone else and I don’t want to try and impress or turn heads.
 I’m comfortable in my body, I just want to look good - for me.
 Because I feel that if I look good, I often feel better.

 However, for some, the idea that a woman might consider having aesthetic treatments like anti-wrinkle injections for forehead lines is just plain wrong.
 And I’ve heard this from both men and women.
 Here are some of the arguments I’ve been subjected to…

 - Botox makes everyone look fake (not true!)